 Tires/Tubes/Rims: Aggressive DOT Approved “knobbies” only.
 (Examples: Pirelli MT 21, Kenda Trackmasters, MotoZ Tractionators) Tubliss and Mousse systems will not be allowed.
 They are not DOT approved.
 All rims must have no damage to them.

-RIDER NUMBERS / STARTING POSITION: Numbers will be issued at Tech Inspection, sequentially.
+RIDER NUMBERS / STARTING POSITION: Numbers will be issued at Tech Inspection, sequentially except for the three top podium finishers from last year shall be issued numbers 101, 102 and 103.
 Start position will be determined by date and time stamp of registration.
 Subsequent start positions may change daily, slowest rider in first position and fastest rider last position (Reverse start).
 Helping to ensure all participants arrive at the bivouac before sunset.
 Rider start order for stage one shall be determined by order of registration for New Registrants and Senior Registrants.
-The 10 Senior Registrants will have a 3 minute start interval and the New Registrants will have a 2 minute start interval for stage one.
-Senior riders will start first for stage one and New riders will start upon the senior riders completing their start, this will only be for stage one.
-The remaining start time intervals for stages 2, 3, 4 and 5 will be 2 minute start intervals for all riders to reduce local motor vehicle traffic congestion and for rider safety.
+There will be a one minute separation between starts.

 VOLUNTEERS - Please contact us and let us know if you would like to volunteer for our rally and what you would like to do.
-All volunteers must have the same bivouac gear and food as participants and a Red Cross First Aid / CPR card, Colorado and Utah search and rescue card and be an AMA member.
+All volunteers must have the same bivouac gear and food as participants and a Red Cross First Aid / CPR card, Colorado and search and rescue card.

 Participants must provide their own highlighter markers, tape scissors and ink pens for roadbooks and they will not be provided by the organizer.